We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you’re pregnant, don’t take any OTC medications without consulting your doctor first.

-Vitamin B6 on its own has had mixed results for treating nausea according to a recent review comparing it against ginger or no treatment at all during pregnancy.
-The typical regimen is between 30 and 100 milligrams daily in one to three divided doses for up to 3 weeks.
+Vitamin B6 on its own has had mixed results for treating nausea according to a 2019 review comparing it against ginger or no treatment at all during pregnancy.
+The typical dose is 30–100 mg daily in one to three divided doses for up to 3 weeks.

 For this reason, only take Diclegis or vitamin B6 for nausea under your doctor’s supervision.